Read time: 4 minutes

 Using this record, domain administrators can redirect emails to the spam folder if those sent from a particular domain fail authentication tests.
 DMARC elevates security beyond SPF (Sender Policy Framework) by necessitating SPF or DKIM (DomainKeys Identified Mail) authentication to successfully pass its checks.

 To implement this protocol for Microsoft 365, you need to go through several stages, which involve creating a DMARC record, publishing it in DNS, and then taking the necessary actions after analyzing the reports.

 It is the first step of implementing the DMARC in your Microsoft 365.
 To create a record, you must follow the below steps:

-If you are planning to setup this protocol for your Microsoft 365, it is recommended to keep a backup of Microsoft 365 mailbox data.
-One such innovative Office 365 Backup tool, Kernel Office 365 Backup & Restore, can provide a backup of your private mailboxes, archive mailboxes, shared mailboxes, public folders, and Microsoft 365 groups.
-It also allows users to save backup data into multiple output formats such as PST, DOCX, DOC, HTML, etc. This tool automates the backup process using an inbuilt CSV file.
-In addition, it includes smart filters to choose only the required data for backup.
+If you plan to set up this protocol for your Microsoft 365 account, it’s highly recommended to keep a backup of your Microsoft 365 mailbox data.
+One excellent solution for this is the “Kernel Office 365 Backup & Restore” tool.
+This innovative tool can efficiently back up your private mailboxes, archive mailboxes, shared mailboxes, public folders, and Microsoft 365 groups.
+It also provides the flexibility to save backup data in various formats, including PST, DOCX, DOC, and HTML.
+This tool streamlines the backup process with its built-in CSV file support and offers smart filters to select only the necessary data for backup.